-I love a chick lit type of book for March when many of us are on spring break (or at least dreaming of spring break) and this is the perfect book for reading by the pool OR snuggled up under a blanket.
+I love a chick lit type of book for April when many of us are on spring break (or at least dreaming of spring break) and this is the perfect book now that we’re all stuck inside.
 This is about a tech guy at a newspaper responsible for monitoring company email and when the email correspondence of two women who work at the paper gets flagged, he starts reading their near-daily email exchanges.
 He doesn’t know either women, but through their notes, he quickly finds himself falling for one of them.
 But once you’ve read months of someone’s personal email, what chance is there for making something happen in real life without seeming completely creepy or lying to her?
 (Full review here)

 I mentioned this book earlier this year when I talked about my favorite parenting books, and it’s been so long since I read this one that I can’t wait to revisit it.
 As school ends and children are spending more time at home, this is a really helpful book about making the most of your summer together (and really, all year round).

 The Goose Girl by Shannon Hale

 I always like to choose a read-aloud book during the summer that’s good enough to read on your own but also fun to read with your children.
 This was one of the very first books I ever wrote about on Everyday Reading and it’s still one of my all-time favorites.
 I’ve been waiting for years to read this with my girls and I’m so thrilled that this is finally the year.
 It’s a perfect fantasy book.
 (Full review here)